Bonanno crime family: Downfall and Massino turns state's evidence

-Massino subsequently claimed he decided to turn informer due to the prospect of his wife and mother having to forfeit their houses to the government.
+Massino claimed he decided to turn informer due to the prospect of his wife and mother having to forfeit their houses to the government.
 Mob authors and journalists Anthony D. DeStefano and Selwyn Raab both consider the turning of so many made men as a factor in disillusioning Massino with Cosa Nostra, the former also assuming Massino had decided to flip "long before the verdict".
-Massino was the first sitting boss of a New York crime family to turn state's evidence, and the second in the history of the American Mafia to do so (Philadelphia crime family boss Ralph Natale had flipped in 1999 when facing drug charges).
+Massino was the first sitting boss of a New York crime family to turn state's evidence, and the second in the history of the American Mafia to do so Philadelphia crime family boss Ralph Natale had flipped in 1999 when facing drug charges.